Purchases made through links earn us a small commission, at no extra cost to you.

 As if a full day wasn’t enough, we returned again one evening just because we enjoyed the atmosphere so much, especially at night.
 Cleared of tour groups, Buda Castle felt like our own special place, in a big, bustling city.
 Romantically lit architecture provided the perfect backdrop for the lone violinist, who on the steps of Fisherman’s Bastion, serenaded couples as they gazed across the river, wrapped up in each other’s arms.

-Here’s a look at what we felt were the best sights on Castle Hill, and one place that, unfortunately, really missed the mark.
+Here’s a look at what we felt were the best places to see on Budapest’s Castle Hill, and one that unfortunately, really missed the mark.

 The Royal Palace (Buda Castle)